sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC26/submitted_notebooks/Reconfigurable_CGRA_Based_ASIC_Compatible_Architecture/README.md

 ---

-## License

-This project is licensed under the **Apache 2.0 License** — see the LICENSE file for details.

----

 ## Acknowledgements

 We thank the IEEE Solid-State Circuits Society for the Code-a-Chip Open-Source Ecosystem initiative, SkyWater Technology and Google for the open-source SKY130 PDK, and the OpenROAD and OpenLane communities for their invaluable open-source EDA infrastructure.